monopole/snt/apps/README.md

   servers, road traffic update servers.

-* The release lifecycle of these other sets is unorchestrated, and performed by different teams.
+* The release lifecycle of these other sets is unorchestrated, performed by teams that don't know each other, etc.

 For simplicity, the following refers to these sets as _cluster apps_.